 Portugal is a country with a deep history, lively culture, and some of the most stunning seaside terrain in the world.
-Low lying granite mountains, vast vineyards, and white-sand beaches stretch along the length of the Iberian Peninsula.
+Low lying granite mountains and white-sand beaches stretch along the length of the Iberian Peninsula.

 The urban centers of Portugal – Lisbon, and Porto – are a pair of immensely vibrant cities that balance a unique tourist culture with the local bohemian lifestyle.
 Every day in Portugal feels like a celebration of the nation’s unique lifestyle.
 While Portugal itself might be adjacent to the central European countries where we stage the majority of our tours, it feels as though it is a continent all of its own.
 In the southern regions of Portugal, people gather to enjoy a maritime lifestyle, while the middle region is defined by vineyards which cover entire valleys and deep eucalyptus forests, and finally, the remote north has only a spattering of isolated and traditional villages hidden amongst the granite hills.

-Ryder-Walker’s first foray into Portugal explores the Southwestern coastal region of Portugal mixing vineyard tours, where the famous Vinho Verde is produced, with coastal paths that have been traveled by pilgrims for hundreds of years.
+Ryder-Walker’s first foray into Portugal explores the Southwestern coastal region of Portugal where the famous Vinho Verde is produced, with coastal paths that have been traveled by pilgrims for hundreds of years.
 The Southwestern Scenic Coastal Trek follows a historic fisherman’s trail from the Iberian jewel of Porto Corvo to the wild beaches of Odeceixe.
-As you explore vineyards and winding coastal paths most days will also offer the unique experience to finish a long hiking day relaxing in the cobalt ocean water.
+As you explore the winding coastal paths most days will also offer the unique experience to finish a long hiking day relaxing in the cobalt ocean water.

 Portugal represents a cultural fusion that is a product of the country’s post-colonial history.
 While traveling throughout Portugal you will notice multiple regal relics to Portugal’s colonial era where the exploration of the Americas brought a stream of gold and international recognition to the maritime nation.
 Subsequently, the colonization of China would bring an infusion of shared culture which is most noticeable with the Portuguese language: to a layman, Portuguese looks quite a bit like anglicized Chinese, because the Portuguese were among the first to begin translating Chinese characters to Western script.
 The connection with Latin America results in a similar shared cultural influence.
 Often when exploring the most remote stretches of Portugal it feels almost as though you were visiting the European equivalent of Central America.
 Today, Portugal boasts a truly amazing food culture as well as the most lively urban environment on the continent.